thomasjkuo94/2020-msia423-kuo/README.md

 * Success would be measured by AUC and Accuracy as this is a classification problem that lends itself to these metrics.
 If at least 70% of the listings are correctly classified into their popularity category, the model can be deemed successful.
 * Success would be measured by an increase in listings categorized to bins that are considered "popular", as it implies that those listings are being booked more.

+### Outcome:
+* Success was measured by AUC and Accuracy: Achieved 0.968 AUC and 86.7% on the Test Set.
+Success!

 # Backlog

 * Initiative 1: Data Preparation and Model Development
   * Epic 1: Understand and Clean Data
-    * Story 1: Identify predictors that can be removed from the dataset (medium, planned)
+    * Story 1: Identify predictors that can be removed from the dataset (medium, complete)
-    * Story 2: Check variable types to ensure correctness (medium, planned)
+    * Story 2: Check variable types to ensure correctness (medium, complete)
-    * Story 3: Change certain formatting (e.g. remove dollar signs) to simplify work (medium, planned)
+    * Story 3: Change certain formatting (e.g. remove dollar signs) to simplify work (medium, complete)
-    * Story 4: Look at predictor and response distribution (medium, planned)
+    * Story 4: Look at predictor and response distribution (medium, complete)
   * Epic 2: Engineer Features
-    * Story 1: Impute NAs where sensible (short, planned)
+    * Story 1: Impute NAs where sensible (short, complete)
-    * Story 2: Bin the response variable based on distribution of bookings per month (short, planned)
+    * Story 2: Bin the response variable based on distribution of bookings per month (short, complete)
   * Epic 3: Develop Model
-    * Story 1: Use a baseline of a logistic regression (short, planned)
+    * Story 1: Use a baseline of a logistic regression (short, complete)
-    * Story 2: Create models using Random Forest, XGBoost, GB tree, and Decision Tree (medium, planned)
+    * Story 2: Create models using Random Forest, XGBoost, GB tree, and Decision Tree (medium, complete)
-    * Story 3: Revise features if necessary based on model AUC and Accuracy (large, planned)
+    * Story 3: Revise features if necessary based on model AUC and Accuracy (large, complete)

 * Initiative 2: Create App Backend
   * Epic 1: Create relational database to store data
-    * Story 1: Pipe data to database from website (icebox)
+    * Story 1: Pipe data to database from website (complete)
-    * Story 2: Store data on AWS (icebox)
+    * Story 2: Store data on AWS (complete)
-    * Story 3: Test that data fed from database yields same results as offline (icebox)
+    * Story 3: Test that data fed from database yields same results as offline (complete)

 Initiative 3: Create App Frontend
   * Epic 1: Create front page of the app / Flask Development
-    * Story 1: Create app input, select certain features to drive model (icebox)
+    * Story 1: Create app input, select certain features to drive model (complete)
-    * Story 2: Display Model Output (icebox)
+    * Story 2: Display Model Output (complete)